 You can check that the MySQL Yum repository has been successfully added by the following command (for dnf-enabled systems, replace yum in the command with dnf):

 yum repolist enabled | grep "mysql.*-community.*"

-Once the MySQL Yum repository is enabled on your system, any system-wide update by the yum update command will upgrade MySQL packages on your system and also replace any native third-party packages, if Yum finds replacements for them in the MySQL Yum repository; see Upgrading MySQL with the MySQL Yum Repository and, for a discussion on some possible effects of that on your system, see Upgrading to the Shared Client Libraries.
+Once the MySQL Yum repository is enabled on your system, any system-wide update by the yum update command (or dnf upgrade for dnf-enabled systems) will upgrade MySQL packages on your system and also replace any native third-party packages, if Yum finds replacements for them in the MySQL Yum repository; see Upgrading MySQL with the MySQL Yum Repository and, for a discussion on some possible effects of that on your system, see Upgrading the Shared Client Libraries.

 yum repolist all | grep mysql